OSGConnect/connectbook/new-docs-jan-2020/osgconnect-storage.md

 ## Overview

-OSG Connect users have four different storage options available for their use: `home`, `local-scratch`, `stash`. `public`.
+OSG Connect users have two different storage options available for their use: `home`, and `public`.
 Each storage offers certain advantages to the users.
 On the submit node (login.osgconnect.net), the storages are in the following locations,

     home: /home/username
-    local-scratch: /local-scratch/username
-    stash: /home/username/stash (or) /stash/user/username
-    public: /home/username/public (or) /stash/user/username/public
+    public: /public/username

-Here, the `username` is your login name..
-For convenience, the stash and public directories are accessed from home.
+Here, the `username` is your login name.

 ## Storage options quick reference